 When you install the app, you’ll see the homepage cluttered with news based on your location, games, and most visited pages.
 There’s a bit of an issue with notification ads too.
 If this bothers you, tap Manage Homepage and toggle off all the options.
 Also, you might want to disable notifications for this app.

 Apart from the usual browsing-related features, there are some interesting tricks too.
 Access them by tapping the Hamburger Menu, then Toolbox.
 Turn on the Private Space to keep the browsing history and downloaded videos in a separate database.
 Other users will not be to able to view what sites you visit and videos you download.
+If you use this feature often, check out the best mobile private browsers.

 Overall, there are both pros and cons for this app.
 But if you travel frequently and like to watch videos offline, Phoenix browser should be on your device.